teorth/equational_theories/commentary/Equation4526.md

 Denoting `∞∈M` this element, and `P = {x◇y|x,y∈M}`, the magma is characterized by the pointed set `(P,∞)`, the set `M∖P`, and an external operation `(M∖P)×(M∖P) → P`.

 The free magma on some set `S` of generators for this law is `S ⊔ S×S ⊔ {∞}`, on which `s◇t=(s,t)` and every other product is `∞`.

+The equivalence class of this law is large (14 laws in our list of 4694 laws).